CSCfi/beacon-python/README.md

 ### Load data

 In this example we will fill the `genomes` table first, the order you fill the tables in does not matter because the tables does not have any direct relations.
-In the example we load three datasets to the database.
+In the example we load three data sets to the database.

 The table needs in the first column the `id`, witch is a number starting from one and iterates with +1 for every row.
-If the datasets you are loading dont have this `id` in the first row you can add it the following way.
+If the data sets you are loading don't have this `id` in the first row you can add it the following way.

 ```Shell
 $ awk '{printf "%s;%s\n", NR,$0}' dataset1.csv > dataset1_.csv